 Have you recently been in a rear-end collision in Atlanta, GA?
 You could be entitled to monetary damages to help cover the costs of your medical bills, make up for lost income, and compensate for your pain and suffering.
-Hasner Law can help you fight to maximize your recovery.
+Hasner Law PC can help you fight to maximize your recovery.

 Why Should I Hire A Personal Injury Lawyer After a Rear-End Car Accident?

 While rear-end accidents don’t tend to be the most serious type of collision, they can still cause quite a bit of damage.
 Between repairing your vehicle and medical bills, the costs can be quite high.

 At Hasner Law PC, our personal injury attorneys in Atlanta have been advocating on behalf of car accident victims for more than 80 years.
 We’ve seen the consequences of rear-end collisions and know what a difference money can make as you get back on your feet.
 That’s why we’ll go above and beyond to help you get every last penny that you deserve.